• Skip to main content

 Pro tips.

-• Both, skin-on or skinless peanut is excellent here.
+• Both skin-on and skinless peanuts are excellent here.
 But I prefer to choose the skin for its dramatic final look of jalapeno peanut brittle.

 • Make sure you make the syrup without burning on the sides.

-• Use a silicone spatula scrape the sides to avoid crystalization.
+• Use a silicone spatula to scrape the sides to avoid crystalization.

-• The sugar syrup gets crystallized as soon as it pours over the tray.
-So act quickly to spread them.
-And if you find it is forming thin sugar thread, sprinkle a couple of drops of water to smoothen it out.
+• The sugar syrup crystallizes as soon as it pours over the tray, so act quickly to spread it.
+If you find it is forming a thin sugar thread, sprinkle a couple of drops of water on it to smooth it out.

 Soft, light, crispy peanut brittle for he holiday gift.
 Quick and easy to make with pantry staple ingredients.